frostburn/pujo-vue/README.md

 # pujo-vue

-Vue frontend/client for Pujo Puyo
+Vue frontend/client for Artemisia a.k.a.
+Pujo Puyo

-This template should help get you started developing with Vue 3 in Vite.
+## Play Online

+The game is hosted online at [pujo.lumipakkanen.com](https://pujo.lumipakkanen.com).

 ## Recommended IDE Setup